brim-borium/spotify_sdk/README.md

 dart run spotify_sdk:android_setup
 ```

+Use the `--help` flag to see all available options.

 #### Option B: Manual setup, instructions for Android Studio 4.2+

 Download the current [Spotify Android SDK](https://github.com/spotify/android-sdk/releases).
 Here you need the `spotify-app-remote-\*.aar``.